tlourey/tlourey.github.io/pages/linux-commands.md

 > [!NOTE] netstat
 > netstat is a cross platform command existing in Unix, Linux, Mac and Windows but nearly all of them have different options/switches/parameters

-`sudo netstat -tulpn`: show listening.
+`sudo netstat -tulpn`: show listening.\
+`sudo netstat -lanp`: show active and listening\
+`sudo netstat -lanp | grep 22`: grep active and listening for port 22

 `nslookup`
 `dig`